oleng/hugo_github/content/blog/google-api-library-explained.md

 tutorials & guides on their pages that are not updated yet, which can mislead users.

-_Note 2020/11/11_: Apparently, they do realize they have a problem in providing clear path and support for developers to use their client library, I found that they created a page to explain their situation at https://cloud.google.com/apis/docs/client-libraries-explained.
+_Note 2020/11/11_: Apparently, they do realize they have a problem in providing clear path and support for developers to use their client libraries.
+I found that they created a page to explain their situation at https://cloud.google.com/apis/docs/client-libraries-explained.
 In there, they claim that Google Cloud client libraries are the recommended, idiomatic clients for accessing their (Cloud) APIs, which may or may not means that non-Cloud